An Invite to Umbria, A Visit to Montefalco’s Cocco Ilaria, and a Pairing: Orange Spoletino “Ponderata” Paired with Peach Salad + Carbonara

 2022 Cocco Ilaria “Ponderata” Spoleto Trebbiano Spoletino DOC, Umbria, Italy Paired with Carbonara with fried zucchini

 Fact: The wine world lacks women in wine.
 But Ilaria Cocco didn’t let this stop her from replanting her grandfather’s 3.5 hectares (about 7 acres) of vineyards in the Montefalco region of Umbria north of Rome, south of Florence and east of Tuscany.
 The vineyards had fallen into disrepair, and he died in 1998.
-With her father’s help in 2000, they replanted and she brought the Montefalco vineyards into healthy production using organic practices as much as possible.
+With her father’s help in 2000, she replanted and brought the Montefalco vineyards into healthy production using organic practices as much as possible.

 But soon Ilaria realized she wanted to make wine from her grapes and to carry on her grandfather’s tradition of winemaking and enjoying their family’s passito wines with Sunday dinners.
 With her family’s support, Ilaria followed her grandfather’s footsteps — and now she makes her own wine.
 The difference?
 Instead of just passito for the family, she produces a range of wines to sell commercially.
 Plus passito!